 If you have small or medium-sized products that need to be photographed to go online, whether it’s for Amazon on your own website, then there is no need to hire an expensive studio.
 Creating a small DIY studio allows you to shoot at any time and will save you tons of money.
 You will be surprised how far a DIY studio will get you.
 So let’s start!

 Who is a DIY studio for?

-Setting up a DIY studio is an excellent option for anybody who has the desire to add their small or medium sized products to their online store but doesn’t have the means to hire a professional studio.
+Setting up a DIY studio is an excellent option for anybody who desires to add their small or medium sized products to their online store but doesn’t have the means to hire a professional studio.
 A DIY studio is easy to set up and requires a minimum investment.
 If you’re going to shoot product images with a model, I recommend going with a professional studio.
 A professional studio will have all the correct lights, props and experience to help put your products into context.
-If you have small or medium sized products and willing put in the effort to understand lighting and angles , a DIY photo studio would be a great option.
+If you have small or medium sized products and willing to put in the effort to understand lighting and angles , a DIY photo studio would be a great option.

 What about a camera?

 Where should I create my photo space?

 Good lighting is essential for good product photography, so try and get a spot with lots of natural soft light, not direct sunlight.
 We would recommend a soft side light if the natural light isn’t sufficient.
 Umbrella kits are cheap and will help create the perfect lighting situation.
 A reflector also does wonders to fill up dark spaces and can be bought or made inexpensively.
 Another part of your set up is the backdrop which can either be a white sheet, or a roll of white paper which you can also buy relatively cheaply.
 To sum up, your space should have a neutral backdrop with lots of soft light.

 What would you need?